St David's, Cardiff: Second phase (St David's 2)

 St David's, and much of the southern end of Cardiff city centre's shopping area, was re-developed as part of the St David's 2 development.

 The second phase was a £675 million extension of the centre, in which a large part of Cardiff's south city centre was demolished.
 Demolished buildings included Oxford Arcade, St David's Market, St David's Link including the Cardiff Central Library, the NCP Tredegar Street multi-storey car park, the Wales National Ice Rink, the NCP Bridge Street multi-storey car park, and Toys "R" Us who relocated to Cardiff International Sports Village.
 The second phase of St. David's was known as St David's 2 during the construction phase, but both phases were simply named "St David's" when the second phase was completed.
 The second phase consists of three main buildings in total: the Central Library building, which is built on part of the Marriott Hotel car park, the John Lewis department store, which is built on the former Wales National Ice Rink, and the main shopping area, which is built on the former Oxford Arcade, St David's Link and western side of Bridge Street.
 It also includes apartments, called Hayes Apartments, above the main shopping centre.

-The second phase was made up of different sections, they were:
+The second phase is made up of different sections, they are: